Machine learning with neural networks: Summary

 \section{Summary}

-Backpropagation is an efficient algorithm for stochastic gradient-descent on the energy function in weight space, because it refers only to quantities that are local to the weight to be updated.
-It is sometimes argued that biological neural networks are local in this way \cite{Haykin}.
+Backpropagation is an efficient algorithm for stochastic gradient-descent on the energy function (\ref{eq:H3}) in weight space, because it refers only to quantities that are local to the weight to be updated.
+Networks with many hidden neurons have many free parameters (their weights and thresholds).
+This increases the risk of overfitting , which reduces the power of the network to generalise.
+Deep networks with many hidden layers are particularly prone to overfitting (Chapter \ref{chap:dl}).
+The tendency of networks to overfit can be reduced by cross validation.